-For your child to receive the greatest benefit from the Montessori method it is recommended that your child attends for 3-5 sessions per week.
-If you are a fee payer, fees must be paid a month in advance.
-Fees must still be paid if your child is absent, without notice for a short period of time.
+For your child to receive the greatest benefit from the Montessori method of education they must attend for a minimum of 5 sessions per week.
+Fees must be paid a month in advance.
+Fees must still be paid if children are absent, without notice for a short period of time.
 If your child has to be absent over a long period of time, talk to our Directress.
+For your child to keep his/her place at the setting, you must pay the fees.
+Funding is available for 3 and 4 year olds for up to 15 hours per week.
+Where funding is not received, then full fees apply.